namkibeom/T2I-Demo/README.md

 </table>

 ## Streamlit, Flask Demo
+for demo

+* inference_for_demo.py contains the 5 models inference code

+* app_for_demo.py contains the API code for the Flask server (back-end)

+* streamlit.py contains the streamlit code (front-end)

+for test

 * inference_for_demo.py contains the 5 models inference code

 * app_for_demo.py contains the API code for the Flask server (back-end)